bill-bishop/argvark/README.md

     age = args(/--age=(\d+)/)      // 123
     name = args(/--name="(.+?)"/)  // 'William Bishop'

+Use after() when the value is separated from the param by a space:

+    > node some-module port 8888

+    args.after('port') // 8888

 Unmatched patterns evaluate to undefined

     location = args('--location')    // undefined